roddhjav/ecurve/keys/README.md

 **Contents**
 * The curve
-* Public key.
-Its a point of the curve
+* The public key.
+It is a point of the curve

 ## Key example :